Confidant Classes for Career Consultancy and Coaching Classes

 The US administration has extended the 60-day ban on immigration and non-immigrant worker visas until the end of 2020.
 These Popular work visas, including the coveted H-1B and H-2B, and certain categories of H- 4, J and L will also remain suspended until December 31.
-The measure, said United States President Donald Trump, aimed to protect domestic workers had been affected by a downturn in the economy following the Covid-19 pandemic.
+The measure, said United States President Donald Trump, aimed to protect domestic workers who had been affected by a downturn in the economy following the Covid-19 pandemic.

 H-1B, H-2B, L and other work visas